-The VA has issued eight separate requests for proposals for healthcare logistics and pharmacy services for each of its eight CMOP locations.
-Each of the eight procurements are being evaluated separately and may be subject to differing timelines for award.
+The VA has issued a request for proposal for healthcare logistics and pharmacy services for each CMOP location.
 The procurements were set-aside for a service-disabled veteran owned small business ("SDVOSB") as the prime contractor.
-DLH responded to each request for proposal as a joint venture partner with an SDVOSB prime contractor.
-While the acquisition process is being conducted, DLH continues to operate as the prime contractor for all CMOP locations.
+DLH maintains relationships with SDVOSB partners.
 Should the new contracts for performance of these services be awarded to a partner of DLH, the Company expects to continue to perform a significant amount of the contract's volume of business as a subcontractor.
 Should the VA conclude that an award to an SDVOSB prime contractor is not in the best interest of the government, they may reissue a solicitation in an unrestricted competition.
 DLH believes that its service excellence over many years on the program would provide an advantage in any competition.